nickswanson15/CIS-210/README.md

 # CIS-210
-Projects from CIS 210 at the University of Oregonn.
+Projects from CIS 210 at the University of Oregon.